mbiczo/Notes/stats_notes.rst

 * If the treatment and control differ, the results are likely to be *confounded* with the effect of the treatment.

+Observational Studies
+'''''''''''''''''''''
+In observational studies, the *subjects* assign themselves to which group they will be a part of rather than in *controlled* experiments where the *investigators* assign the subjects to each group.
+An example usually includes studies on smoking - where subjects naturally have that behavior rather than taking up smoking for 10 years for some data points.